amiths89/book-app/README.md

 ## 6. Testing

 Currently there are only 7 tests.
 More need to be included.
 While running the server locally as mentioned in the previous debugging steps.
-Run the following in terminal
+Run the following in terminal:

-    ```bash
     npm run test
-    ```